WordPress plugin: What Would Seth Godin Do

 1. Download the WWSGD WordPress plugin and unzip it.

-4. Customize settings in the Settings area.
+4. Customize settings in the Settings panel.

 By default, new visitors to your blog will see a small box above each post containing the words “If you’re new here, you may want to subscribe to my RSS feed.
 Thanks for visiting!”
 After 5 visits the message disappears.
 You can customize this message, its lifespan, and its location.
+Your visitor must have cookies enabled.

 New visitors will appreciate some context and background information about your site.
 This is your chance to offer them a special welcome and invite them to become permanent subscribers!

-DOWNLOAD the What Would Seth Godin Do WordPress plugin (v 1.7)
+DOWNLOAD the What Would Seth Godin Do WordPress plugin

 I can be reached at richard AT richardkmiller DOT com.
 I appreciate comments and suggestions.